Back to RAV

 Script Console

-Script Console mode transforms the event console into a REPL for live JavaScript evaluation against the running animation.
+Script Console mode transforms the bottom panel into a REPL for live JavaScript evaluation against the running animation.

 Activating Console Mode